locationtech/geomesa/docs/user/convert/usage_tools.rst

 Using SFT and Converter Definitions with Command-Line Tools
 -----------------------------------------------------------

-Several GeoMesa binary distributions ship with embedded feature type and converter definitions for common data types including Twitter, GeoNames, T-drive, and many more.
+Several GeoMesa binary distributions ship with prepackaged feature type and converter definitions for common data types including Twitter, GeoNames, T-drive, and many more.
 These converters can be used with the GeoMesa command-line tools in these distributions out of the box.
-See :doc:`./premade/index`.
+See :ref:`prepackaged_converters`.

 Users can add additional SFT and converter types by providing a ``reference.conf`` file embedded with a JAR within the ``lib`` directory, or by adding the types to the